ray155093/azure-docs.zh-tw/articles/scheduler/scheduler-intro.md

 <properties
- pageTitle="何謂 Azure 排程器？| Microsoft Azure" description="Azure 排程器可讓您以宣告方式描述在雲端中執行的動作。然後它會排程這些動作並且自動執行。"
- services="scheduler"
- documentationCenter=".NET"
- authors="derek1ee"
+ pageTitle="What is Azure Scheduler? | Microsoft Azure" description="Azure Scheduler allows you to declaratively describe actions to run in the cloud.
+It then schedules and runs those actions automatically." services="scheduler" documentationCenter=".NET" authors="derek1ee"